Just released! BiCon's Handbook for attenders

 If you’re new to BiCon, welcome aboard!

-BiCon is a weekend-long gathering for bi people, their friends, partners, and others with a supportive interest in bisexuality.
-We don't all use the labels "bi" or "bisexual" or even agree on what it means to be bi, but bisexuality is the common theme.
-A typical BiCon might have 200 participants, of which about 60 were at BiCon for the first time.
+BiCon is a weekend-long gathering for bi people, their friends, partners and others with a supportive interest in bisexuality.
+We don’t all use the labels “bi” or “bisexual” or even agree on what it means to be bi, but bisexuality is the common theme.
+A typical BiCon might have 250 participants, of which about 60 are at BiCon for the first time.

 What happens during BiCon?

-BiCon runs from Thursday lunchtime to Sunday afternoon.
-On Friday, Saturday and Sunday, there are discussion groups and workshops during the day, with social space & entertainment in the evening.
-Workshop sessions run from 10am to 5pm, with some in the evenings, too.
-There are usually about 5 different sessions happening at once, each lasting around 75 minutes, so there's plenty to choose from.
-Having got your pass (one-day or whole event), you're free to attend as much or as little as you like.
+BiCon 2011 runs from Thursday lunchtime to Sunday afternoon.
+On Friday, Saturday and Sunday there are discussion groups and other sessions during the day, with social space and entertainment in the evening.
+There are usually between five and ten different sessions happening at once, each lasting around 75 minutes, so there’s plenty to choose from.
+Having got your pass (one-day or whole event), you’re free to attend as much or as little as you like.

-Some discussions cover bi-related themes, e.g. coming out, our experiences of the Lesbian & Gay communities, and lots with a title like "Bisexuality and X".
-Other topics have ranged from parenting to "Buffy the vampire slayer".
+Some discussions cover bi-related themes, e.g. coming out, our experiences of the lesbian and gay communities, and lots with a title like “Bisexuality and X”.
+Other topics have ranged from parenting to “Live Action Space Invaders”.
 Some sessions are more academic in nature or cover sexual health issues, and some are action more than talk: e.g. in past years belly dancing, sign language and massage.
-This year we're designating Thursday as "community day" in which we hope to have a number of stalls from various community groups and organisations, giving people a chance to network with each other.
-More details on the "Community Day" page.

-Each evening there's a bar and social space, with performers, a band, or a DJ, plus quiet space for chatting, reading, knitting, playing board games or simply chilling out.
+Each evening there’s a bar and social space, with performers, a band or a DJ, plus quieter space for chatting, reading, knitting, playing board games or simply chilling out.
 If you like to dress up, bring your party clothes!

 Where do I stay?